Fl0wyn/feranet.fr/docs/linux/ssh.md

 scp -r folder root@1.2.3.4:/home/eve
 ```

-## Send a file from the server to the client
+## Send a File from the Server to the Client

 ```bash
 scp root@1.2.3.4:file.sh /home/eve